tibold/svg-explorer-extension/README.md

 Installation is with [Chocolatey](https://chocolatey.org/) wherever I have a choice.
 The list may be incomplete.
 I've installed and uninstalled several different programs and versions of programs trying to find the right combination.

 More info: https://github.com/maphew/svg-explorer-extension/issues/18

+## History
+Tibold Kandrai started the project around 2013, where it was hosted on Codeplex.
+Life happened and Tibold didn't have time to work on it any more, though the extension continued to work more than it didn't so people kept using it.

+In 2017 Codeplex shut down and turned into a read-only warehouse.
+Matt Wilkie imported the project to GitHub and continued to maintain the project as best as a python-not-c++ guy could.
+The extension continued to work more than not, though the problems started to add up as Windows continued to evolve and change underfoot.

+In late 2019 a lucky confluence of stubborn brute force learning on Matt's part and newly active and knowledgeable contributors (Daniel, Simon, Voodoo) revived the feared soon-to-be-comatose project.
+Bugs were fixed and automatic binary builds came into being.
+Life rebounded.
+Right on the heels of this, Tibold regained attention time for side-projects and again assumed the project owner mantle.

+2020?
+Hasn't happened yet, but it's reasonable to expect growth and unfolding. :-)

 ## Thanks to